Lichtbit/generated_schema_validations/README.md

 ## Changelog

+### 0.5.1

+* raise info about where-unique conditions only in local envs

 ### 0.5

 * Enables automatic testing after deployment using Capistrano to compare the online database with the local one and automatically warn of any differences.